Table of Contents

 Enables you to directly jump to a specific archived file.
 Pressing the Older button again and again, lets you jump back page by page.
 If you reached the last page of the current file, the next elder log file will be opened if you push the Older button again.
 Using Jump to file is just a faster possibility to reach a desired place within the whole amount of data.

-Pressing the Export button downloads a text-format file (log.dat), containing the information from the current Logs page, from the Endian Firewall to your computer.
-Depending on how your computer is set up, pressing the Export button will initiate a file download dialogue on your computer, show the contents of log.dat in your web browser window, or open the file in a text editor.
+button downloads a text-format file (log.dat), containing the information from the current Logs page, from the Endian Firewall to your computer.
+Depending on how your computer is set up, pressing the button will initiate a file download dialogue on your computer, show the contents of log.dat in your web browser window, or open the file in a text editor.
 In the latter cases, you can save log.dat as a text-format file if required.